If you have heartburn and mention it to your doctor, what will you get? Likely you will be put on an antacid, or acid-suppressive therapy (AST).

 Keep your “cauldron” cooking.
 Avoid ice in your drinks and too much cold, raw food.
 I didn’t eat raw foods for a year when I first came into care (that’s another story for another time).
 This is a principle in Chinese medicine that is a foundation of practice.

 If you have a rich meal in eastern Europe, you are given an “aperitif” to help promote your gastric juice secretion.
 Try it out!
 I’ve seen it work over and over again.
-The bitter flavor directs energy into the stomach.
-I’ll give you my favorite brands in the resources section below.
+The bitter flavor directs energy into the stomach and is especially great for those who have trouble digesting fats.
+My favorite brands are in the resources section below.

-Here are a few of the structures that pass through it and permit good function.
+Here are a few of the structures that pass through the diaphragm and permit good function.
+Notice what systems this strong muscle can block or allow.

-- your abdominal aorta supplying blood flow below
+- your abdominal aorta supplying blood flow to your bottom half

 - your vena cava returning used blood back to the heart